 EMDR Therapy

 EMDR was developed by psychologist Dr. Francine Shapiro and was initially seen as a treatment approach to decrease distress about traumatic memories.
-Since its creation, EMDR therapy has been used to help clients with the concerns listed above.
+Since its creation, it has been used to help clients with the concerns listed above.

-Dr. Martha Womack and Dr. Sarah Holmes are two highly experienced psychologists that provide EMDR at Best Within You Therapy & Wellness.
-Both of these psychologists have gone through extensive training to be able to provide EMDR therapy to clients in Atlanta and throughout the United States.
+Dr. Martha Womack and Dr. Sarah Holmes are two highly experienced Atlanta EMDR therapists at Best Within You Therapy & Wellness.
+Both of these psychologists have gone through extensive training to be able to provide EMDR therapy in Atlanta and throughout the United States.

 Frequently Asked Questions About EMDR